serjoscha87/jQuery-tagEditor/readme.md

 jQuery-tagEditor - Strict autocomplete tags
 ============================================

 This is a fork.
-For the original source and tribute go to\n https://goodies.pixabay.com/jquery/tag-editor/demo.html or https://github.com/Pixabay/jQuery-tagEditor
+For the original source and tribute go to

+https://goodies.pixabay.com/jquery/tag-editor/demo.html

+or

+https://github.com/Pixabay/jQuery-tagEditor

 Changes in comparision to the original: